huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 You will be able to select default environments including MATLAB kernel and custom environments which contain either `ipykernel` (Python) or `r-irkernel` (R 4.0):

 ![wb_notebook_conda_env.png](./images/wb_notebook_conda_env.png)

+### How to report issues with MATLAB?

+Try to collect the error logs from Status information window.
+Additionally you could also help by taking a screenshot of error logs in browser console.
+Usually you can open the console with a shortcut: `CTRL + SHIFT + J` (MacOS: `CMD + Option + J`), but this can vary between browsers.

+Share these logs with us on slack, or feel free to [contact us on email](https://docs.hdc.ntnu.no/contact/).